whatwatt-ch/whatwatt-go-documentation/docs/50-settings/settings.md

 - **When to use**: For initial device setup, service configuration, security setup, or system administration
 - **Prerequisites**: Network access to device; understanding of intended services and security requirements
 - **Related to**: Device initialization, service management, Web UI protection, cloud integrations
-- **Validates against**: Real device settings from WhatWatt Go hardware
+- **Validates against**: Real device settings from whatwatt Go hardware

 ## Key Facts